ncatlab/nlab-content/pages/5830.md

 ### Advantages {#Advantages}

-As a [[foundation]] for [[mathematics]], homotopy type theory (also called **univalent foundations**) has the following advantages.
+As a [[foundation]] for [[mathematics]], homotopy type theory (also called **[[univalent foundations for mathematics|univalent foundations]]**) has the following advantages.
 Many of these advantages are shared with some other foundational systems, but no other known system shares all of these, and some are unique to HoTT.

 * It treats [[homotopy theory]] and [[∞-groupoids]] natively.
 This is an advantage for doing homotopical and [[higher category theory|higher-categorical]] mathematics, which is spreading slowly into other fields.